Cost of Relocating to United States from Nigeria: ₦6,729,475–₦31,359,354

 Chicago

-Chicago has the third-largest Nigerian community in the US with over 13,000 residents, centered around the south suburbs (Matteson, Homewood, Country Club Hills) and Rogers Park on the North Side.
+Chicago has a large Nigerian community, centered around the south suburbs (Matteson, Homewood, Country Club Hills) and Rogers Park on the North Side.
 The city offers strong healthcare, finance, and tech job markets at 35% lower living costs than NYC.
-The CTA transit system is excellent โ the 'L' train gets you anywhere for $2.50 a ride.
-Winters are harsh (January averages -5ยฐC with brutal wind chill), which is a real adjustment from Lagos.
+The CTA transit system is excellent — the 'L' train gets you anywhere for $2.50 a ride.
+Winters are harsh (January averages -5°C with brutal wind chill), which is a real adjustment from Lagos.
 Rent is moderate at $1,584 for a 1-bed, but property taxes are among the highest in the US.
-No direct flights from Lagos โ connect through East Coast or European hubs.
+No direct flights from Lagos — connect through East Coast or European hubs.

 Dallas